segalion/securitasdirect/README.md

 REQUIREMENTS:
-- bash, grep, awk, head
+- bash, grep, awk, head (most linux distribution has all this included)
 - curl (maybe you need make "sudo apt-get install curl")
 - internet connection
-(most linux distribution has all this included).
+Its supposed to run on Android with TERMUX, so you can easyly make an automation like:
+- When connect to mywifi > securitas disarmed
+- When disconnect from mywifi > securitas armed_away

 NOTES: